ygorcosta/wedeploy.com/ui/src/pages/tutorials/liferay-dxp/clone-sample-repo.md

 ---
 title: "Clone Sample Repo"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Liferay."
+description: "In this section, you'll learn how to deploy an application using Liferay DXP."
 buttonTitle: "I cloned the repo"
-tutorialTitle: "Getting started with WeDeploy Liferay"
+tutorialTitle: "Getting started with Liferay DXP"
-parentId: "liferay"
+parentId: "liferay-dxp"
 layout: "tutorial"
 time: 20
 weight: 3